 Jindo is not an aggressive dog but since they are very attached and protective towards their owner, they are suspicious of everyone, even small children.
 So, early socialization with children is very much necessary to avoid any kind of aggression in adulthood.

 Temperament: The temperament of Jindo is faithful and loyal.
 They are very much attached to its owner that if taken to a new owner, they will do anything to get back to its previous owner.
 Jindo is fai

 Personality: The personality of Jindo is bold and brave.
 They do not do well with other pets and strangers.
-Jindo is wary of them and do not trust them.
-So, a proper socialization is necessary for them to be welcoming of guest and their pets.
+Jindo is wary of them and does not trust them.
+So, proper socialization is necessary for them to be welcoming of guest and their pets.

 Jindos are known to be fiercely independent and they do things on their own.
 They are not great with an inexperienced owner as they need consistency and confidence from their owner.
 Jindo should be trained with the firm leadership and by using positive methods of training.

 Since they are very protective of their owner, they can be aggressive around strangers and other pets.
 Therefore, proper training of socialization is necessary to avoid their aggressive behavior.

 - The America Kennel Club has kept Jindo in the Foundation Stock Service since 2008.

 - The average life expectancy of Jindo is 12-14 years.

 - Jindo is a great watchdog and can